backprog/hson/README.md

 # hson
-JSON like format, which represent a HTML structure in a JSON style
+JSON like format, which represent a HTML structure in a JSON style.

+Work in progress